Close

 Approach

-Since its founding, Lion has sought to help consumers create healthy living habits through the provision of products and services while carrying out educational and awareness activities and communication aimed for people’s healthy daily lives.
+Since its founding, Lion has sought to help consumers create healthy living habits through the provision of products and services while carrying out educational and awareness activities and communication aimed at promoting people’s healthy daily lives.

 Initiatives with Local Governments